-These symptoms can easily be mistaken as signs of other conditions, such as hemorrhoids.
+You can easily mistake these symptoms as signs of other conditions, such as hemorrhoids.

-In most cases, reporting your symptoms can give your doctor enough information to suspect anal fissure.
-If you've experienced any of the aforementioned symptoms, be sure to let your doctor know:
+In most cases, discussing your symptoms can give your doctor enough information to diagnose an anal fissure.
+If you've had any of the symptoms, be sure to tell her:

 Your doctor may ask you about your diet, bowel habits, and if you have any other medical conditions or intestinal problems.

-Diagnosis of anal fissure can usually be made from the symptoms you report to your doctor.
-But the best way to determine whether or not you have an anal fissure is through a physical exam.
-After gently spreading the buttocks, your doctor may visually inspect the area for a fissure.
+Even though your doctor can usually diagnose an anal fissure from the symptoms you tell her, the best way to learn whether or not you have one is through a physical exam.
+Your doctor may look at the area for a fissure.

 Generally, a visual exam of the area is all it takes.
-But if your doctor thinks an inflammatory bowel disease has contributed to the development of anal fissures, more testing may be needed.
-Often, the number and location of anal fissures can point to any underlying issues, such as Crohn’s disease.
+But if your doctor thinks an inflammatory bowel disease has led to the anal fissure, you might need more tests.
+Often, the number and location of anal fissures can point to other conditions, like Crohn’s disease.
 The presence of a skin tag at one end of a fissure may also point to chronic anal fissures.

-If the diagnosis is not clear after a visual exam, your doctor may recommend a sigmoidoscopy to inspect the lower part of the colon, or the sigmond colon.
-Or a colonoscopy may be recommended to view the entire large intestine.
-Both tests involve inserting a long, thin, flexible, lighted tube into the anus to view the colon.
-These tests are used to identify abnormal growths or inflammatory conditions.
+Your doctor might also suggest a test called a sigmoidoscopy to see the lower part of the colon, or the sigmoid colon.
+Or, you may need a colonoscopy to look at the whole large intestine.
+Both tests involve inserting a long, thin, flexible, lighted tube into your anus to view the colon.
+They're used to look for abnormal growths or inflammatory conditions.